 In November 2013 Patricia’s self portrait book, Falling Into Place, was published by Ffotogallery in Cardiff, Wales and is being distributed worldwide.
 In 2016 the book became part of The Metropolitan Museum of Art library collection in NYC.
 Patricia is currently using her book as a springboard to give slide presentations and facilitate interactive discussions about disability, self-image and creativity with students in high schools and universities, members of disability organizations, healthcare professionals, corporate employees and community groups.
 Please contact Patricia at email@example.com if interested in discussing possible presentations.

 Falling Into Place has had solo exhibits at the 2014 Lianzchou International Foto Festival in China, the Griffin Museum of Photography in Winchester, MA, Fovea Exhibitions in Beacon, NY, Swords Into Plowshares Peace Center and Art Gallery in Detroit, MI and Central Michigan University in Mt.
 Pleasant, MI.
-Patricia’s photographs have been included in group exhibits at the Annenberg Space for Photography in Los Angeles, Ace Gallery in Los Angeles, Detroit Center of Contemporary Photography, and the Final Wall Gallery Exhibition in Teplice, Czech Republic.
+Patricia’s photographs have been included by invitation in group exhibits at the Annenberg Space for Photography in Los Angeles, Ace Gallery in Los Angeles, Elizabeth Houston Gallery in New York City, Detroit Center of Contemporary Photography, and the Final Wall Gallery Exhibition in Teplice, Czech Republic.

 From October 2-9, 2015, Patricia was invited to be an Instagram artist-in-residence in Detroit for the “Looking For America” program at Cardiff’s Diffusion International Festival of Photography in Wales.
 On October 26, 2015 Patricia was one of 28 women whose photos and stories were exhibited at the Ace Gallery in Los Angeles as part of Instagram's launch of their #MyStory initiative encouraging women to share their stories.
 In the January 2016 issue of O, The Oprah Magazine, Patricia was one of the #MyStory women featured in the article, "5 of the Most Inspiring Women on Instagram."